-Name Email Martin Soden maso@portal.griffithcollege.edu.au
+Name Email Amber Reiher amber.reiher@staff.griffithcollege.edu.au

-1.3 Staff Consultation
+1.3 Meet with your teacher

-Your lecturer/tutor is available each week for consultation outside of normal class times.
-Times that your lecturer/tutor will be available for consultation will be given in the first week of lectures.
-A list of times and rooms will be found on the Moodle Course Site.
+Your teacher is available each week to meet outside of normal class times.
+This is called consultation.
+Times that your teacher will be available for consultation will be found on the Teacher's tile on your Course Site.